opensafely/documentation/README.md

 there is a scheduled weekly link check run with the [lychee link checker](https://github.com/lycheeverse/lychee/).

+This detects broken links:
+URLs whose resources are no longer accessible.

 The URL check can also be [run manually via GitHub Actions](https://github.com/opensafely/documentation/actions/workflows/check_links.yml).

 #### Finding the inaccessible URLs